Privacy & cookies policy

 2. The data we collect about you

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous or anonymised data).
+It does not include anonymised data (from which a person cannot be identified) or other types of non-personal data (i.e. data which does not relate to living individuals).

-• Identity data such as your first name, maiden name, last name, username or similar identifier, marital status, title, date of birth and gender.
+• Identity data such as your first name, maiden name, last name, username or similar identifier, marital status, title, date of birth, national insurance number, gender and pronoun preference.

-• Financial data such as bank account details.
+• Financial data such as your bank account details or invoicing details.

-• Transaction data including details of products and services you have purchased from us.
+• Transaction data including details of products and services you have purchased from us or we have purchased from you.

 • Profile data such as your interests, preferences, feedback and survey responses.